 If you use the official Google source to download the ADB, Fastboot Android SDK Platform-tools, you can be sure to get the latest version of tools that are compatible with newer Android versions.

-Below are the direct download links for latest ADB and Fastboot tools from Google source, using the below links you can be sure to download the latest version of Android SDK Platform Tools for Windows, Mac, and Linux.
+Below are the direct download links for the latest ADB and Fastboot tools from Google source, using the below links you can be sure to download the latest version of Android SDK Platform Tools for Windows, Mac, and Linux.